kubeflow/examples/financial_time_series/README.md

 kubectl logs -f $POD_NAME
 ```

 In the logs you can see that the trained model is being exported to google cloud storage.
 This saved model will be used later on for serving requests.
-With these parameters, the accuracy is approximating 67%.
+With these parameters, the accuracy on the test set is approximating about 60%.
 Alternatively, you can also port-forward the ambassador and check the progress on ```localhost:8080```.
 The ambassador functions as the central point of the Kubeflow deployment and monitors the different components.
 From the ambassador, you can see the Jupyter Notebooks, tf-jobs and kubernetes resources.